Setting up the HCL Commerce Developer Search environment

 - For hardware requirements, see Hardware requirements for HCL Commerce.

-- The requires a database.
+- The HCL Commerce Developer Search environment requires a

-- HCL Cache caches classes that can be modified in newer versions of HCL Commerce.
+environment database. - HCL Cache caches classes that can be modified in newer versions of HCL Commerce.
 To avoid errors in de-serializing an old version of the class, it is strongly recommended to clear Redis keys after upgrading HCL Commerce.
 Redis keys can be cleared with the Redis flushdb or flushall commands.

 To allocate resources to Docker, right click on your Docker executable, or shortcut to it, and select Advanced.
 Allocate at minimum: 8 CPU cores, 32GB of memory, and 80GB of storage to ensure adequate performance.

-- Ensure that the following network setting is enabled within the
+- Ensure that the following network setting is

 Expose daemon on tcp://localhost:2375 port